Blog

 Understanding the Injection Process

-During the consultation, the pain consultant will identify your trigger points, these will be marked with a medical marker pen.
+During the consultation, the pain consultant will identify your trigger points, which will be marked with a medical marker pen.
 The skin area is then cleaned and sterilised.
 Following this, an ultrasound probe is placed over the tender area to identify the different myofascial planes to identify the optimum position for the injection.
-Ultrasound is used to guide the needle to this position, on the monitor the injection can be visualised.
+Ultrasound is used to guide the needle to this position.
+On the monitor, the injection can be visualised.

 Things to Expect After Trigger Point Injections